HeiningaVE/HeiningaVE.github.io/CV.md

 <details>
-  <summary>Positive affective functioning in anhedonic individuals’ daily life: Anything but flat and blunted.</summary>
+  <summary>5.
+Positive affective functioning in anhedonic individuals’ daily life: Anything but flat and blunted.</summary>

 We were the first to employ experience-sampling methods to compare within-person pleasure experiencebetween individuals with and without anhedonia.
 Contrary to general assumptions, we showed thatpeople with anhedonia are still able to experience pleasure.